 Measuring Our Impact

 We use performance metrics to measure our progress, recognize trends and identify opportunities for improvement.
-Our climate-related metrics help to inform the action steps needed for us to achieve our net zero direct GHG emissions goal by 2035.
+Our climate-related metrics help to inform the action steps needed for us to achieve our net zero GHG emissions (Scope 1 and 2) goal by 2035.

 Defining Our Metrics